remotv/controller-for-android/README.md

 ## Error reporting

-Errors do not get reported at the moment
+Errors do not get reported, but will show a notification on the device if a component fails

 # Some known issues